awslabs/sbt-aws/docs/public/README.md

 ```

 Notice we're leaving a few lines commented out here, we'll come back to those later when we discuss the application plane.
 Ensure everything is saved, then from the root of your `hello-cdk` project, run the following:

+> [!WARNING]
+> Because our ControlPlane deploys a Lambda function, you'll need Docker installed to build and deploy this CDK stack
+>

 ```sh
 npm run build